ihart-mhc/ihart/client/apps/Footprints/README.md

-### PaintFootPrints
+### Footprints

 This is an interactive scene created for iHart.
-This application has a beach background and is meant to be display on the floor than the monitor.
-Once movement (preferably by people walking) is detected, footprints are printed on the sand to give a footprints-in-the-sand beachy feel.
+This application has a beach background and is meant to be displayed on the floor via a projector.
+Once movement (eg, by people walking) is detected, footprints are printed on the sand to give a footprints-in-the-sand beach-y feel.

 #### Files included
-* __Painting.as__ - main file for motion detection
+* __PaintingCV.as__ - main file for motion detection
-* __Painting.fla__ - the application gui
+* __PaintingCV.fla__ - the application gui
-* __Painting.swf__ - the exported application
+* __PaintingCV.swf__, __PaintingCV.app__, __PaintingCV.exe__ - the exported application
 * __README.md__